 The styling and the teasing began in the 1980s.
 This is from my high school graduation in 1988.

 This is a photo from the Montreal Burlesque Festival.
-My hair was professionally style by Antoine.
+My hair was professionally styled by Antoine.
 Most of it is my natural hair.
 He did stuff some hair to shape it.
 Slightly dirty hair makes these kinds of hairdos possible.

-In terms of products I have been a loyal client of Aveda for many years.
-When I had long hair started off using Aveda Shampure Shampoo & Conditioner and then when I was colouring my hair every 6 weeks I used Aveda Color Conserve Shampoo & Conditioner, protected it during heat styling with Aveda Brilliant Damage Control Spray, and styled it with Aveda Smooth Infusion Style-Prep Smoother and Aveda Smooth Infusion Glossing Straightener.
+In terms of products I was a loyal client of Aveda for many years.
+When I had long hair I started off using Aveda Shampure Shampoo & Conditioner and then when I was colouring my hair every 6 weeks I used Aveda Color Conserve Shampoo & Conditioner, protected it during heat styling with Aveda Brilliant Damage Control Spray, and styled it with Aveda Smooth Infusion Style-Prep Smoother and Aveda Smooth Infusion Glossing Straightener.
 I used Aveda Control Force Hair Spray for my hot roller styling and up-dos.

 Now With Short Hair

 I wash my hair every 7 to 10 days.

 Last year I worked at a restaurant which is a smelly, greasy environment.
 My scalp became irritated with cysts (yeah, I know – gross) so I washed my hair every three days with Aveda Scalp Benefits Balancing Shampoo.
 The cysts were gone after one week of use.
 I kept using it until I moved to Ottawa and started my new non-restaurant job.
 Now I am using Aveda Brilliant Shampoo & Conditioner and swapping it every second wash with Lush Daddy-o Purple Shampoo for Blonde or Grey Hair (which has blue malva to keep grey hair from going yellow).
 Once I’m done with these products I want to move to either a package-less shampoo bar or make my own.